-Public and voluntary sector organisations and groups operating in Lennoxtown are expected to align to our priorities and to work with local people at every opportunity to do so.
-This can be facilitated by Campsie Community Council.
+Public and voluntary sector organisations and groups operating in Lennoxtown are expected to align to these priorities and to work with local people at every opportunity to do so.
+This can be facilitated by Campsie Community

-This new Plan will be used by all of the partners to apply for funding to make this Plan a reality.
+This plan will be used by all of the partners to apply for funding to make this plan a reality.
 Any group or organisation operating in Lennoxtown is encouraged to do so, and it would be most beneficial if Campsie Community Council is consulted to ensure local people are involved local decisions and that progress in the village is coordinated.

-There is a lot of current and planned activity to help deliver this Plan.
+There is a lot of current and planned activity to help deliver this plan.
 If you would like to know more or get involved and you are:

-a local resident please contact Campsie Community Council at campsiecommunitycouncil@gmail.com a voluntary sector organisation please contact East Dunbartonshire Voluntary Action at info@edva.org or on 0141 578 6680.

-a public sector organisation or business please contact East Dunbartonshire Council at communityplanning@eastdunbarton.gov.uk or on 0300 123 4510.
+- a local resident please contact Campsie Community Council at campsiecommunitycouncil@gmail.com - a voluntary sector organisation please contact East Dunbartonshire Voluntary Action at info@edva.org or on 0141 578 6680. - a public sector organisation or business please contact East Dunbartonshire Council at communityplanning@eastdunbarton.gov.uk or on 0300 123 4510.

-Every year, partners will come together to monitor this Plan and communicate updates to the community and the Community Planning Partnership Board.
+Every year, partners will come together to monitor this plan and communicate updates to the community and the Community Planning Partnership Board.
 This will include information about progress against the planned actions and any short term changes as a result of them.
 Longer term change in Lennoxtown will be monitored by using statistics after years 3 and 5.
-The Place Standard Tool will also be revisited after year 5 to supplement statistical information.
+Large scale surveying in Lennoxtown will be revisited after year 5 to supplement statistical information.